hautonjt/hautonjt.github.io/pipeline.md

 # NiFi

-Finally, we are deploying NiFi.
-Before deploying, To do this, run:
+Finally, let's deploy NiFi.
+To do this, run:
 ```
 ./deploy-nifi.sh
 ```